ddvika/Aramco_technathon_2020/README.md

 #### Conclusion
 A comparative analysis of various approaches to image binarization has been carried out.
- Binarization of all provided raw CT images was recieved.
+ Binarization of all provided raw CT images was received.